HosTilezZz/FCC-algorithms/FCC basic algorithms/confirm the ending.md

 ```
 **comment:**

-using substr() negative index number to count from the ending of the string instead of using substring, a minor difference.
+using substr() negative index number to count from the ending of the string instead of using substring, a minor difference .